nishkohli96/client-server-libs/apps/docs/aws/5_Serverless.md

 ## DynamoDB

-1. Use the following policy when creating a dynamoDB table or refer the [DynamoDB resource based policy examples](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/rbac-examples.html).
+1. A DynamoDB table is **region-based** by default.
+Use the following policy when creating a dynamoDB table or refer the [DynamoDB resource based policy examples](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/rbac-examples.html).
     ```
 		{
       "Version": "2012-10-17",